vectordotdev/vector/website/docs/setup/configuration.md

   index = "user-{{ user_id }}-%Y-%m-%d"
 ```

-The above `index` value will be calculate for _each_ event.
+The above `index` value will be calculated for _each_ event.
 For example, given
 the following event:

 ```json